 How to Grow and Care

 Portulacas tolerate many kinds of soil but prefer sandy, well-drained soil and love the full sunlight.
 These plants are excellent for high heat and drought tolerance and will seed and spread themselves very well.
-Some control methods may be needed to keep Portulacas from becoming invasive to areas they are not wanted.
+Some control methods may be needed to keep Portulacas from becoming invasive in areas they are not wanted.
 However, these wonderful plants do spread easily and very well.

 The seeds of Portulacas should be sown on the soil surface following the last frost of spring.
 Ideally, these plants should be grown in a sunny part of the garden.
 If starting Portulaca indoors, then start about one and a half months in advance.